 When muscles are contracted, affecting circulation.
 Cold muscles are often helped by moving around and increasing blood flow to the cold areas.

 A sudden contraction in the muscle.
 Relaxing the muscle by stretching should reduce or eliminate cramps.

 Occur when muscle fibers do not relax.
 Massaging the knots and stretching the muscle can help relax the fibers.

-Severe cramps that come and go in "waves".
+Severe cramps that come and go.
 As with cramping, relaxing the muscle by stretching should reduce or eliminate spasms.